-How to pick up a cat:
+How to pick up a cat

-What not to do:
+What not to do

-Supervise children with cats.
-They should only hold a cat if they are sitting down.
+- Supervise children with cats; they should only hold a cat if they are sitting down.

-Scruffing a cat:
+Scruffing a cat

 You should not pick up a cat over a few months of age by the scruff of the neck.
-Yes, this is now mother cats pick up and move her kittens, but they are small and light.
+Although this is now mother cats, pick up and move her kittens, but they are small and light.
 A fully grown cat can range in weight from 4kg to 8kg and picking up by the scruff without providing additional support is going to place enormous strain on the spine and muscles.

-One more precaution.
 Don’t pick up a cat to remove him from a fight.
 This may sound like the logical approach but a wound up cat can be dangerous and unintentionally lash out.
 If you encounter your cat fighting, get a broom and split them up that way.